Fred Shuttlesworth: Freedom Rides

 Shuttlesworth participated in the sit-ins against segregated lunch counters in 1960 and took part in the organization and completion of the Freedom Rides in 1961.
 Shuttlesworth originally warned that Alabama was extremely volatile when he was consulted before the Freedom Rides began.
 Shuttlesworth noted that he respected the courage of the activists proposing the Rides but that he felt other actions could be taken to accelerate the Civil Rights Movement that would be less dangerous.
 However, the planners of the Rides were undeterred and decided to continue preparing.

 After it became certain that the Freedom Rides were to be carried out, Shuttlesworth worked with the Congress of Racial Equality (C.O.R.E.) to organize the Rides and became engaged with ensuring the success of the rides, especially during their stint in Alabama.
 Shuttlesworth mobilized some of his fellow clergy to assist the rides.
 After the Riders were badly beaten and nearly killed in Birmingham and Anniston during the Rides, he sent deacons to pick up the Riders from a hospital in Anniston.

 He himself had been brutalized earlier in the day and had faced down the threat of being thrown out of the hospital by the hospital superintendent.
 Shuttlesworth took in the Freedom Riders at the Bethel Baptist Church, allowing them to recuperate after the violence that had occurred earlier in the day.

 The violence in Anniston and Birmingham almost led to a quick end to the Freedom Rides.
 However, the actions of supporters like Shuttlesworth gave James Farmer, the leader of C.O.R.E., which had originally organized the Freedom Rides, and other activists the courage to press forward.

 After the violence that occurred in Alabama but before the Freedom Riders could move on, Attorney General Robert F. Kennedy gave Shuttlesworth his personal phone number in case the Freedom Riders needed federal support.

 When Shuttlesworth prepared the Riders to leave Birmingham and they reached the Greyhound Terminal, the Riders found themselves stranded as no bus driver was willing to drive the controversial group into Mississippi.
 Shuttlesworth stuck with the Riders and called Kennedy.
-Prompted by Shuttlesworth, Kennedy tried to find a replacement bus driver; his efforts eventually proved unsuccessful.
+Prompted by Shuttlesworth, Kennedy tried to find a replacement bus driver, although his efforts eventually proved unsuccessful.
 The Riders then decided to take a plane to New Orleans (where they had planned on finishing the Rides) and were assisted by Shuttlesworth in getting to the airport and onto the plane.